RUB-Project-Team/NJLegislators/README.md

 * Congressional district mapping
 * County Freeholders and local ward and township council

-#### **E**xtract - Data files:
+### `Extract` - Data files:
 ##### Approach:

 * Information Gathering: Information is available in various format on various sites.NJ State official websites were referred to get information.
 * Information used is in csv, excel format.
 We used Pandas to read HTML data from NJ state website.
-* DistrictTowns.csv shows information about district number, Township and County.
+* `DistrictTowns.csv` shows information about district number, Township and County.
-* 2020mayors.xls shows information about mayor by township
+* `2020mayors.xls` shows information about mayor by township
-* https://www.njleg.state.nj.us/members/roster.asp to get the State Legislators information.
+* `https://www.njleg.state.nj.us/members/roster.asp` to get the State Legislators information.

-#### **T**ransform - Data Parsing:
+### `Transform` - Data Parsing:
 * Jupyter notebook is used to transform raw data (csv, excel and webpage).
 * State Roster page shows information about State Senator, Assembly and office addresses along-with other information.
 * Custom coding to spin through information and separate logically. * Used lambda functions to cleanup some data elements and python capabilities like looping through lists, iterating rows etc. to format and separate the data into logical data-frames that maps to the database tables.

 #### ERD Diagram:

-* Used https://app.quickdatabasediagrams.com/ to design Entity Relationship Diagram (ERD) for this project.
+* Used https://app.quickdatabasediagrams.com/ to design `Entity Relationship Diagram (ERD)` for this project.

 ![images/QuickDBD-export.png](images/QuickDBD-export.png)

-#### Databse:
+#### Database:
 * PostgreSQL database is used as a back-end.
-* Six Db tables ['Senators','Dist_Municipality', 'MunicipalMayors', 'SenatorAddress', 'Assembly','AssemblyPersonAddress'] created to store the information from Pandas DataFrame.
+* `Six Db tables` ['Senators','Dist_Municipality', 'MunicipalMayors', 'SenatorAddress', 'Assembly','AssemblyPersonAddress'] created to store the information from Pandas DataFrame.
-* sqlalchemy is used to interact with tables within NJLegisltors_db schema.
+* sqlalchemy is used to interact with tables within `NJLegisltors_db` schema.

 ![images/PgSQL.PNG](images/PgSQL.PNG)

-#### **L**oad Data - Steps:
+### `Load`- Data Steps:
-##### Pre-requisites: sqlalchemy and psycopg2 is installed in environment
+##### Pre-requisites: sqlalchemy and psycopg2 is installed in the python environment.

 * Please make sure PostgreSQL service is running.
-* Execute QuickDBD-export.SQL [Please refer folder: NJLegislators\dbScript folder] in PostgreSQL PgAdmin.
-This will create required DB tables.
+* Execute `QuickDBD-export.SQL` [Please refer folder: NJLegislators\dbScript folder] in PostgreSQL PgAdmin.
+This will create required DB tables in PostgreSQL `NJLegisltors_db` schema.
-* Please make sure to update DB userID and Password in NJLegislators.config file [Please refer folder NJLegislators]
+* Please make sure to update DB userID and Password in NJLegislators.config file [Please refer folder NJLegislators].
-* Launch Jupyter notebook
+* Launch Jupyter Notebook.
 * Click on Karnel>>Restart and Run All.
-If DB script is installed correctly and pre-requisites are met, program should insert records in to DB tables successfully.
+If DB script is installed correctly and pre-requisites are met, program should be able to insert records in to DB tables successfully.

 ## Final Output - Search Your Legislator
+* Pre-requisites: DB Schema '`NJLegisltors_db` and tables are created in PostgreSQL.
+* DB Tables are loaded with DataFrame data.
+* First two cells of the Jupyter notebook must be executed, if you would like to do legislator search (if data already exists in db tables).
+* `Note`: Please make sure to enter valid township name.
+Like search is out of scope this project.

 ![images/finaloutput.PNG](images/finaloutput.PNG)